-Automatic Weather Station Data: The main source of direct meteorological data in West Antarctica is the network of AWS maintained by the University of Wisconsin-Madison since 1980 (Lazzara 2000).
+Automatic Weather Station Data: The main source of direct meteorological data in West Antarctica is the network of AWS maintained by the University of Wisconsin-Madison since 1980 (Lazzara, 2000).
 All stations provide air temperature and pressure, wind speed and direction; some stations also have relative humidity and the 3.0-0.5 m (above nominal snow surface) temperature difference.
 Data were selected to match ECMWF time-steps from the three hourly qualitycontrolled archive for each AWS.
-Two geographic categories are present: ice sheet (Byrd and Siple) and Ross Ice Shelf (the rest).
+Two geographic categories are present (Figure 1): ice sheet (Byrd and Siple, 1000 m above sea level or higher) and Ross Ice Shelf (the rest, less than 100 m above sea level).
 All sites in this study are within the south/southeast Pacific sector of West Antarctica (Table 1).

-Gridded Meteorological Data: ERA-15 is our source for GCM-scale meteorological data at 2.5° horizontal resolution for the period 1979-1993 (ECMWF 2000).
-Potential problems have been noted with the ECMWF (re)analysis data over Antarctica, stemming in part from the flawed surface elevations used in these models (Genthon and Braun 1995).
-Elevation errors exceeding 1000 m exist in some areas of Queen Maud Land and the Antarctic Peninsula (e.g., Figure 3, Genthon and Braun 1995).
-Topography in West Antarctica is generally much better but errors from outside our study area will still have an influence on the reanalysis data.
-Evaluations of several operational products (e.g., Bromwich et al. 1995; 1998; 2000; Cullather et al. 1998) suggest that the ECMWF analyses are still the best available data sets for Antarctica despite these issues.
+Gridded Meteorological Data: ERA-15 is our source for GCM-scale meteorological data at 2.5° horizontal resolution for the period 1979-1993 (ECMWF, 2000).
+Potential problems have been noted with the ECMWF (re)analysis data over Antarctica, stemming in part from the flawed surface elevations used in these models (Genthon and Braun, 1995).
+Elevation errors exceeding 1000 m exist in some areas of Queen Maud Land and the Antarctic Peninsula (e.g., Figure 3, Genthon and Braun, 1995).
+Topography in West Antarctica is generally better but errors from outside our study area will still have an influence on the reanalysis data.
+There are also issues related to the treatment of the Ross Ice Shelf as seasonal sea ice rather than ~500 m thick floating ice.
+Nonetheless, evaluations of several operational products (e.g., 1998; Bromwich et al., 1995; 2000; Cullather et al., 1998) suggest that the ECMWF analyses are still the best available data sets for Antarctica despite these issues.